 DENTAL PROBLEMS: Dental problems encountered in these children:

-DELAYED TOOTH ERUPTION: the milk teeth as well as permanent teeth may show a delayed appearance in the mouth.
+DELAYED TOOTH ERUPTION: the milk teeth as well as permanent teeth may show a delayed appearance in the mouth when observed by a dentist.
 Some children may get their first teeth after their first birthday or even around the second one.
 Similarly the milk teeth may shed late leading to late emergence of permanent teeth.

 ABNORMAL TEETH SIZE AND ARRANGEMENT: they may have small teeth leading to a lot of gaps between them.
 At times the jaw maybe small in size leading to crowding in the jaw.
 They may have an open mouth posture leading to habits like mouth breathing that will further cause teeth malalignment .